RJuro/website_source/content/post/jupyter/index.md

 ---
-title: Display Jupyter Notebooks with academia
+title: Display Jupyter Notebooks with academia lala
 subtitle: Learn how to blog in academia using Jupyter notebooks
 summary: Learn how to blog in academia using Jupyter notebooks
 authors: